How VCs Value Startups: The VC Method + Excel Template

 Most founders know about pre-money, post-money, and dilution.
 But few truly understand how venture capitalists back into a valuation based on their return expectations — or how that math changes across multiple rounds.

 Enter the VC Method: a fast, practical framework that investors have used since the ’80s to price deals.
-And today, we’re sharing a Excel template that helps you run the same analysis in minutes — with no fancy modeling skills required.
+And today, we’re sharing a FREE Excel template, built by eFinancialModels, that helps you run the same analysis in minutes — with no fancy modeling skills required.

 What Is the Venture Capital Valuation Method for Startups?